Back

 Practice hero image

-DiCello Levitt is recognized across the United States as a leader in the field of civil rights and human rights litigation.
-We represent people who have faced discrimination, excessive use of force, sexual harassment and assault, human trafficking, and other violations of individual and constitutional rights.
-Our team of visionary advocates has litigated—and won—some of the most significant civil rights cases in modern history, including the landmark trial victory in Black v.
-Hicks, a case of extreme police misconduct, in which we secured a $50 million jury verdict against the City of East Cleveland—one of the largest of its kind for any single person in American history.
+DiCello Levitt is recognized across the United States as a leader in civil and human rights litigation.
+We represent people who have faced discrimination, sexual harassment and assault, human trafficking, wrongful death, and other violations of fundamental rights.
+Our team of visionary advocates has litigated—and won—some of the most consequential rights-based cases in modern history.

-In recognition of DiCello Levitt’s outstanding work in high-stakes civil rights litigation, the firm was named the Civil Rights Law Firm of the Year in 2024 by ALM and The National Law Journal, and several of our attorneys were awarded Public Justice’s prestigious Trial Lawyer of the Year award in 2021 for their successful prosecution and trial in the Black v.
-Hicks trial.
+Our work has earned national recognition, including being named Civil Rights Law Firm of the Year in 2024 by ALM and The National Law Journal, and our attorneys have been honored with Public Justice’s prestigious Trial Lawyer of the Year award.

-We are dedicated to achieving justice for those whose rights have been violated—and our attorneys have the experience and expertise to ensure that the powerful individuals, corporations, and governmental institutions who have violated those rights, are held to account.
+We are dedicated to pursuing justice for those whose rights have been violated—and our attorneys have the experience and know-how to ensure that powerful individuals, corporations, and governmental institutions are held accountable.

 Arnold Black v.
 Detective Randy Hicks